 With the latest gift pledge, once the fund reaches $2 million it will be renamed the Mary E. and John W. Alford Research Chair in Head and Neck Cancer.

-"The level of support shown by the Alford family through the years to The James is a testament to their lifelong mission of trying to improve and enhance the lives of others," says Dr. Michael Caligiuri, director of Ohio State's Comprehensive Cancer Center and CEO of The James.
-"This additional funding will allow us to attract the best and the brightest to join the elite team of our stellar head and neck cancer program."
+“The level of support to The James shown by the Alford family through the years is a testament to their lifelong mission of trying to improve and enhance the lives of others,” says Dr. Michael Caligiuri, director of Ohio State’s Comprehensive Cancer Center and CEO of The James.
+“This additional funding will allow us to continue attracting the most outstanding researchers and physicians to the team that makes up our world-class head and neck cancer program.”

 Part of the funding will come from the Alford Family Foundation, which is operated by Ron Alford and Barb Cantlin and primarily supports organizations in Licking County, where John and Mary raised their family in Newark, Ohio, during their 36-year marriage.

-"Our Dad always had a love of the Buckeyes and he had an allegiance to the university.
-My father was very giving, and the last 10 years of his life he was known more as a philanthropist than as a banker," says Ron Alford, who last year was successfully treated at The James for cancer of the larynx.
+“Our Dad always had a love of the Buckeyes and he had an allegiance to the University.
+He was very giving, and the last 10 years of his life he was known more as a philanthropist than as a banker,” says Ron Alford, who last year was successfully treated at The James for cancer of the larynx.